Attribute Style CSS Programming

 /* + more as you require... */

 This is very subtle change.
 The ‘.col-left’ and ‘.col-right’ attributes now set the same default width.
 Not setting the width is an option but its better for the column to have some width so the programmer gets some kind of feedback that the attribute is working (default attribute behavior).
-Setting the same width on .col-left and .col-right promotes the feel of consistency.
+Setting the same width on .col-left and .col-right promotes a feel of consistency.
 We programmers like it when things behave consistently.
-Changing the names of the specific width styles to ".width-NNN" has some nice effects.
+Changing the names of the specific width styles to “.width-NNN” has some nice effects.
 It’s easier to read in the code. ‘.width-300′ is more likely to be re-used than ‘.myYahoo’ because its easier to understand what it claims to do.
 It’s not clear that its safe to use ‘.myYahoo’ in other situations, it might have side effects or set other styles that you don’t want. ‘.width-300′ is a specific attribute which claims to do only one thing.
 Finally the ‘.width-NNN’ sets up a convention.
 Programmers will be encouraged to try ‘.width-500′ before they start writing a custom style for that width.

 <div>